-At this time, it is not clear whether, and if so when, the compensation-related regulations for financial institutions under Section 956 of the Dodd-Frank Act, last issued in 2016, will be finalized and implemented.
-Likely in response to the Silicon Valley Bank crisis, the SEC included Section 956 on its short-term rulemaking agenda in June 2023, but as of this writing, no further action has been taken.
+At this time, it is not clear whether, and if so when, the compensation-related regulations for financial institutions under Section 956 of the Dodd-Frank Act, last issued in 2016 (and re-proposed in substantially the same form in May 2024), will be finalized and implemented.
+Likely in response to the Silicon Valley Bank crisis, the SEC included Section 956 on its short-term rulemaking agenda in June 2023, but notably the SEC and the Federal Reserve-two of the six agencies tasked with prescribing regulations under Section 956-did not join the other four agencies in the 2024 re-proposal of the rules, indicating a lack of consensus among the agencies.

 Financial institutions should expect the continued focus of regulators on the structure of compensation throughout the organization.
 Large banking organizations are in regular dialogue with regulators regarding the implementation of supervisory expectations relating to compensation design, governance and controls.
-Outside of the United States, highly prescriptive EU regulations on incentive compensation, such as a cap on bonuses to bankers, has resulted in higher fixed compensation (generally through increased salary), as European financial institutions seek to remain competitive in retaining talent.
-Some EU financial institutions have applied the EU regulations to the compensation of key personnel operating at U.S. subsidiaries, resulting in compensation design that is not always aligned with that of similar U.S.-only peers.
+Outside of the United States, highly prescriptive EU regulations on incentive compensation, such as a cap on bonuses to bankers, have resulted in higher fixed compensation (generally through increased salary), as European financial institutions seek to remain competitive in retaining talent.
+Some EU financial institutions have applied the EU regulations to the compensation of key personnel operating at their U.S. subsidiaries, resulting in compensation design that is not always aligned with that of similar U.S.-only peers.

-In the pursuit of good corporate governance and risk management, and as strongly encouraged by regulatory guidance, design changes in compensation programs at financial institutions include longer deferral periods and vesting schedules-changes that result in ongoing and growing deferred compensation expenses, which at some point will need to be paid.
+In the pursuit of good corporate governance and risk management, and as strongly encouraged by regulatory guidance, financial institutions have implemented design changes in compensation programs to include longer deferral periods and vesting schedules-changes that result in ongoing and growing deferred compensation expenses, which at some point will need to be paid.
 Clawbacks remain a focus at large financial institutions and are a design change that has proven to have some teeth.

-Set forth below is a brief summary of the final guidance on the safety and soundness of incentive compensation policies, the re-proposed final rule under Section 956 of the Dodd-Frank Act (though the SEC has previously indicated that it may be re-proposed, and the new proposal may deviate from the 2016 re-proposed rule) and the Federal Deposit Insurance Corporation's (the "FDIC") golden parachute limitations.
+Set forth below is a brief summary of (1) the final guidance on the safety and soundness of incentive compensation policies, (2) the re-proposed final rule under Section 956 of the Dodd-Frank Act (which was most recently re-proposed in May

+2024 in substantially the same form as the 2016 proposed rule, although note that the SEC and the Federal Reserve did not join the 2024 re-proposal and the SEC had previously indicated that the 2016 proposed rule may be re-proposed in a manner that deviates from it) and (3) the Federal Deposit Insurance Corporation's (the "FDIC") golden parachute limitations.
 This summary generally identifies where the compensation committee has a specific responsibility or obligation and notes the complexity of the regulatory framework surrounding the compensation arrangements of financial professionals, which has resulted in increased responsibilities and challenges for compensation committee members at financial institutions.